Flagrantior/morseq/README.md

 # -- --- .-. ... . --.- Morseq
-Bash script for train your Morse knowledge.
+Bash script for train your Morse code knowledge.
 ```
 > morseq